-One of the best ways to control your website design and functionality is with CSS (Cascading Style Sheets).
+One of the best ways to control your website's design and functionality is CSS.

 What is the box model in CSS?

 The box model in CSS is a set of rules that determine how your web page is rendered on the internet.
 In this model, a rectangular box is generated for HTML elements.
 Each is laid out according to their dimension, type, positioning, relationship to other elements, and external factors like viewport size.
 This box consists of content, padding, a border, and margin.

 Here’s an example that illustrates each layer of the CSS box model.
 We'll discuss these layers in more depth below.

 This means any web page you see is actually made up of elements wrapped in rectangular boxes and arranged in relation to each other.
 These elements can exist beside, above, below, and within each other, depending on the type of element they are.

 There are two types of HTML elements: block-level elements and inline elements.
 Let's take a closer look at each below.

 By default, block-level elements start on a new line and take up 100% of the space available — which might be the full width of the viewport or of its container if it’s inside another element.
 Since they start on a new line by default, block-level elements break the flow of the document.

 As mentioned before, block-level elements can contain other elements, including inline elements and other block-level elements.
 For example, a div element can contain a heading, paragraph, or another div element.